AUTO

-As the trip progresses, the distinction between system and human blurs—the riders become Auto.
+The passengers, becoming part of a fully automated system, learn what they’re saying just as it is passes from their lips.
+Questioning their own autonomy, the line between system and human blurs and the riders become Auto.
 The performance becomes a vehicle for reflecting on our relationship with AI as impending crises loom.

 Auto test rides take place in parked or moving vehicles, in garages, driveways, parking lots, proving grounds, art spaces, and other test sites.
 Each test ride performance is location specific, adapted through work with local collaborators.
 A series of short films document the test rides.